timothee-chauvin/eyeballvul/README.md

 # eyeballvul

-**Update 2024-07-11**: The preprint "eyeballvul: a future-proof benchmark for vulnerability detection in the wild" has been [published to arxiv](https://arxiv.org/abs/2407.08708)!

 eyeballvul is an open-source benchmark designed to enable the evaluation of [SAST](https://en.wikipedia.org/wiki/Static_application_security_testing) vulnerability detection tools, especially ones based on language models.

 While most benchmarks eventually make it into the training data of language models, eyeballvul is designed to be future-proof: it is updated weekly from the stream of CVEs in open-source repositories.
 This means that it will remain relevant as long as models have a reasonably delayed training data cutoff, by evaluating on the subset of the vulnerabilities that were published after the cutoff of the considered model.